longhorn/website/content/docs/1.1.1/snapshots-and-backups/backup-and-restore/set-backup-target.md

 * 192.168.0.0/16 (internal IPs in the cluster)

 ### Set up a Local Testing Backupstore
-We provides two testing purpose backupstore based on NFS server and Minio S3 server for testing, in `./deploy/backupstores`.
+We provides two testing purpose backupstore based on NFS server and MinIO S3 server for testing, in `./deploy/backupstores`.

-1. Use following command to setup a Minio S3 server for the backupstore after `longhorn-system` was created.
+1. Use following command to setup a MinIO S3 server for the backupstore after `longhorn-system` was created.

     ```
     kubectl create -f https://raw.githubusercontent.com/longhorn/longhorn/master/deploy/backupstores/minio-backupstore.yaml